mnot/I-D/draft-nottingham-archive-embargo.md

 Any other value is unsupported and results in the rule being ignored.
 Note that the embargo period uses case-insensitive matching, so that "Q" and "q" both indicate 90 days.

-During an embargo period, crawled response content MUST NOT be republished in an archive.
+During an embargo period, a crawler MUST NOT allow covered content to be republished in an archive.
 Its existence MAY be indicated in an archive (e.g. by a "tombstone" entry that includes the URL, response header fields, and/or a cryptographic digest of the content) so long as the response body is not included.

 The rule ABNF {{ABNF}} pattern from {{Section 2.2 of ROBOTS}} is extended as shown in {{f-abnf-embargo}}.